In this case-study, Lee reveals how:

 Lee: Oh yeah.
 We have changed the paint color a couple of different times but yeah.

-Lee: We had gone through the Killer Marketing training.
+Lee: We had gone through the Direct Access Marketing solutions.
 There is so much to implement that your head is just spinning at times.
 So we had decided to hold off on doing the workshop.
 Actually, I think the Killer Marketing course that we were in, that was kind of a Bonus Module.
 So it really wasn’t part of the…I think that you have changed that now.